-High ground has always been considered important for observation, usually supplemented by watchtowers, like those positioned along Hadrian’s Wall in Britain and the Great Wall of China.
+High ground has always been considered essential for observation, usually supplemented by watchtowers, like those positioned along Hadrian’s Wall in Britain and the Great Wall of China.
 Aviation took high ground to another level.
 In May 1863, an observation balloon of the Army of the Potomac detected General Lee’s Army of Northern Virginia moving across the Rappahannock to engage in the Gettysburg Campaign.

 USMC Early Warning Capabilities